Pendle Plant Craft

 Today, Pendle Plant Craft runs foraging walks, creative workshops, and seasonal gatherings across Lancashire, centred around a cabin at Lomeshaye Marsh Nature Reserve.
 A place where learning, cooking, and crafting meet.

-Pete now writes for regional magazines including Northern Life MAgazine and Garden Folk Magazine, sharing stories of plants, trees, and mushrooms, while others bring their own gifts: herbal medicine, tea-making, textile crafts, music, art, and conversation.
+Pete now writes for regional magazines including Northern Life Magazine and Garden Folk Magazine, sharing stories of plants, trees, and mushrooms, while others bring their own gifts: herbal medicine, tea-making, textile crafts, music, art, and conversation.

 Pendle Plant Craft remains what it’s always been.
 Not a company, but a community of friends learning together.
 Every walk, every workshop, every cup of wild tea is part of that same story that began with one small question and a walk through the wild.